japila-books/spark-sql-internals/docs/spark-sql-CSVFileFormat.md

 # CSVFileFormat

 [[shortName]]
-`CSVFileFormat` is a link:spark-sql-TextBasedFileFormat.adoc[TextBasedFileFormat] for *csv* format (i.e. link:spark-sql-DataSourceRegister.adoc#shortName[registers itself to handle files in csv format] and converts them to Spark SQL rows).
+`CSVFileFormat` is a spark-sql-TextBasedFileFormat.md[TextBasedFileFormat] for *csv* format (i.e. spark-sql-DataSourceRegister.md#shortName[registers itself to handle files in csv format] and converts them to Spark SQL rows).

 [source, scala]
 ----